PHP Extensions¶

 - Redis

-If the extension is not in our repository, you can send a request to support@litespeedtech.com requesting its inclusion and we will evaluate the possibility of adding it.
+If the extension is not in our repository, you can send a request to support@litespeedtech.com requesting its inclusion, and we will evaluate the possibility of adding it.

-To install a PECL extension via a repository, type one the following commands into a terminal, depending on your distribution:
+To install a PECL extension via a repository, type one of the following commands into a terminal, depending on your distribution:

-$ sudo yum install lsphpXX-pecl-PECL_NAME
+sudo yum install lsphpXX-pecl-PECL_NAME

-$ sudo dnf install lsphpXX-pecl-PECL_NAME
+sudo dnf install lsphpXX-pecl-PECL_NAME

-$ sudo apt install lsphpXX-PECL_NAME
+sudo apt install lsphpXX-PECL_NAME

 Info